CAT-Cyber-Attack-ToolChain/CAT/docker/README.md

 ### 0. Prerequisites: ###

-`docker` and `docker compose` plugin need to be installed on the delpoying machine to run this project.
+`docker` and `docker compose` plugin need to be installed on the deploying machine to run this project.

 Recommended to install Docker Desktop, which includes `compose`: https://docs.docker.com/desktop/